 \subsection{Learning from Imbalanced Data}

-Imbalanced data distribution is pervasive in real-world scenarios, and a multitude of methods have been proposed to address the impact of data imbalance on model performance~\cite{cui2019class, menon2020long, tan2020equalization, li2022federated, Ma_2023_CVPR}.
+Imbalanced data distribution is pervasive in real-world scenarios, and numerous methods have been proposed to address its impact on model performance~\cite{cui2019class, menon2020long, tan2020equalization, li2022federated, Ma_2023_CVPR}.
 Existing approaches generally fall into two categories: re-weighting~\cite{ cui2019class} and logit-adjustment~\cite{menon2020long, tan2020equalization}.
-However, previous works primarily discuss scenarios with long-tailed distributions~\cite{zeng2023global, xiao2023fed} These methods may not be directly applicable in federated learning due to the presence of empty classes in client data distribution.
-Our method, on the other hand, addresses both observed class imbalance and empty classes simultaneously, making them more practical in real-world scenarios.
+However, previous works primarily discuss scenarios with long-tailed distributions~\cite{zeng2023global, xiao2023fed}.
+These methods may not be directly applicable in federated learning due to the diversity of client data distributions.
+In federated learning, FedLC~\cite{zhang2022federated} and Calfat~\cite{chen2022calfat} introduce logit calibration based on the local data distribution to balance the majority and minority classes.
+FedLMD~\cite{lu2023federated} proposes distillation masks to preserve the information of minority class.
+However, they often neglect vacant classes and cannot effectively handle the accuracy decrease of the minority class.
+Our method, on the other hand, addresses both existence of vacant classes and the class imbalance between majority and minority classes, making it more practical for real-world scenarios.